jeffThompson/PhysicalComputing/Week10_Motors/Demos/00-ServoMotor.md

 # SERVO MOTOR

-There are *lots* of different types of motors out there, all of which have their uses.
+There are lots of different types of motors out there: super fast and tiny DC motors in toys, 50 horsepower AC motors to run massive machines, geared motors to move your windshield wipers, bonkers battery-powered motors in drones, steppers for super-accurate CNC control...
+All of which have their uses.
 But for this project, we'll focus on the two kinds of servo motor: *standard* and *continuous*.

+Servo motors are a good balance: they provide accuracy and control, don't require any extra circuitry, and can be powered right from the Feather.
 If you're interested in a deep-dive into servo motors and all the other types, see [this great post from Adafruit](https://learn.adafruit.com/adafruit-motor-selection-guide).

 ***